RichardGoodrich/addz/README.md

 This program takes a text file formatted like the two included (bands1Col.txt | bands5Col.txt)

 There are **416** essentially different minlex groups that have the **ED# = 5472730538** essentially different minlex grids **[ED]** distributed among them.
-The number of grids in each indexed group has a list of these grids.
+The number of grids in each indexed group has a count of these grids in each indexed groups

-This produces the total count represented by the amount distributed in the **416 groups**
+This produces the total count represented by the amount distributed in the **416 groups** to verify or NOT that is matches this **ED#**

 [Number of essentially different minlex grids in each group](https://github.com/1to9only/essentially-different-minlex-grids)